 With successful careers and busy families, more common questions surround whether one should buy or rent a house, what size house they can afford, and how to finance it.
-After discussing personal finances, general economics, risks and tradeoffs, these people have become comfortable making their own decisions.
+After discussing personal finances, general economics, risks and tradeoffs, these people have become comfortable making their own decisions, especially financial decisions.

 Now, the more difficult decisions are related to their investments.
 What percentage of their salary should go into a 401K?
 How do they select from the available investments in a 401K?
 What investments should be in their spouse’s 401K?
 How should they invest in their taxable brokerage and savings accounts?
 Should they set up a college fund for their kids?
 How should that be invested?
 How are all these decisions related?
 Their questions, which are more than legitimate, are all part of what is now called, wealth management.

 Once I started lecturing on the interrelationships among all these decisions, risk-return tradeoffs, risk tolerance, investment horizon, taxes, inflation, deflation, liquidity, volatility and global perspective, I realized I’ve lost my audience.
 As an educator, I’ve spent my life with the notion that teaching a person to fish is far superior to fishing for that person.
 In this case, some knowledge is necessary, but efficient execution is essential.
 The two-part requirement has motivated me to provide my children, extended family and friends with concepts in the form of a book, Do-It-Yourself Wealth Management, and tools in the form of a web application, RipsawWealthTools.com, for the implementation of their financial decisions throughout the course of their lives.

 Organizing and Conquering